-- 4.2.1 A distributor shall establish a process for disconnection and reconnection that specifies timing and means of notification consistent with the Electricity Act, 1998.
-In developing physical and business processes for reconnection, a distributor shall consider safety and reliability as a primary requirement.
-A distributor shall document its business process for disconnection in the distributor's Conditions of Service. - 4.2.2 A distributor shall inform a customer responsible for an overdue amount that it may be disconnected in accordance with section 31(2) of the Electricity Act, 1998. - 4.2.3 It is recommended that, whenever possible, distributors provide no less than seven calendar days notice before disconnection for non-payment. - 4.2.4 A distributor may disconnect without notice in accordance with a court order or for emergency, safety or system reliability reasons. - 4.2.5 The physical process by which a distributor disconnects or reconnects shall reflect good utility practice and consider safety as a primary requirement. - 4.2.6 In establishing its disconnection policy as specified in its Conditions of Service, consistent with section 30 and 31 of the Electricity Act and good utility practice, a distributor may consider the following reasons for disconnection: - C Adverse effect on the reliability and safety of the distribution system. - C Imposition of an unsafe worker situation beyond normal risks inherent in the operation of the distribution system. - C A material decrease in the efficiency of the distributor's distribution system. - C A materially adverse effect on the quality of distribution services received by an existing connection.
+- (b) any other public safety notices or information bulletins issued by public safety authorities and provided to the distributor, which provide information to consumers respecting dangers associated with the disconnection of electricity service. - 4.2.1.2 A distributor shall include a copy of the notices or bulletins referred to in s.4.2.1.1 along with any notice of disconnection that is left at the property at the time of actual disconnection for non-payment. - 4.2.2 A distributor shall inform a customer responsible for an overdue amount that it may be disconnected in accordance with section 31(2) of the Electricity Act, 1998. - 4.2.3 It is recommended that, whenever possible, distributors provide no less than seven calendar days notice before disconnection for non-payment. - 4.2.4 A distributor may disconnect without notice in accordance with a court order or for emergency, safety or system reliability reasons. - 4.2.5 The physical process by which a distributor disconnects or reconnects shall reflect good utility practice and consider safety as a primary requirement. - 4.2.6 In establishing its disconnection policy as specified in its Conditions of Service, consistent with section 30 and 31 of the Electricity Act and good utility practice, a distributor may consider the following reasons for disconnection: - C Adverse effect on the reliability and safety of the distribution system. - Imposition of an unsafe worker situation beyond normal risks inherent in the operation of the distribution system. - C A material decrease in the efficiency of the distributor's distribution system. - A materially adverse effect on the quality of distribution services received by an existing connection.